OWASP/www-project-threat-dragon/docs-2/usage/about.md

 Threat Dragon maintains a [Demo Instance](https://www.threatdragon.com/) that is hosted on [Heroku](https://www.heroku.com/).
 We strongly recommend using a self-hosted instance or the desktop application as the most secure options.
-Threat Dragon can authenticate to GitHub repositories using a GitHub OAuth application as noted in the [environment setup]({{ '/docs-2/development-environment/' | relative_url }}) page.
 ____
 <p>
 <sup><a name="footnote1">1</a>: Spoofing, Tampering, Repudiation, Information disclosure,